LNP-BP/client_side_validation/confined_encoding/README.md

 The development of the library is supported by
 [LNP/BP Standards Association](https://lnp-bp.org).

-The library is designed after Peter Todd concepts of proofmarshall and serialization principles for client-side-validated data and Dr Maxim Orlovsky idea of universal network encodings.
-Both were shaped into the standards and implemented as a part of this library by Dr Maxim Orlovsky.
+The library is designed after Peter Todd ideas for client-side-validated data serialization by Dr Maxim Orlovsky, who shaped the ideas into the standards and implemented them as a part of this library.

 ## Documentation